Maheer96/BaseScript/content/JavaScript/An Introduction.md

 The distinction in the form of programming that we are doing when we incorporate JavaScript into a simple HTML and CSS code is a transition from what we call _static content_ to _dynamic content_.

-- Static Content: When we use only HTML and CSS, the content of the web page is static.
+- Static Content: When we use only HTML and CSS, the content of the webpage is static.
 This means that the content and style are fixed and do not change in response to user actions or other inputs.
 The page looks the same every time it is loaded.

 - Dynamic Content: When we add JavaScript, we enable dynamic content.
-JavaScript allows the web page to interact with the user, respond to events, and update the content dynamically without needing to reload the entire page.
-This transition makes the web experience more interactive and engaging.
+JavaScript allows the webpage to interact with the user, respond to events, and update the content dynamically without needing to reload the entire page.
+This transition makes the web experience more interactive and engaging for users.

 ## Frameworks and Supersets